Thursday, April 18, 2024

 3. It Doesn’t Have Enough Story Questions

 Look for scenes that explain everything and hold no secrets back.
-It’s common to see a lot of telling, infodumps, or backstory in these beginnings, because the focus in on explaining how it all works, not on building the mystery of what’s going on.
+It’s common to see a lot of telling, infodumps, or backstory in these beginnings, because the focus is on explaining how things work, not on building the mystery of what’s going on.
 Things may be happening, but nothing that makes readers curious, or care enough, to see how it turns out.

 4. It Has an Unclear or Reactive Protagonist